AdhitAdhya/LAB_Kemenhan/README.md

 ## Introduction
 A Lot of Lecture are ready submited
+And a lot of Lectures still comming on.

 ## GIT &GITHub Training
 This is the famous and one of the best Training course of Devops